gal-chechik-biu/gal-chechik-biu.github.io/docs/Neural_Networks_Grad/index.md

 - Mon.
 10:00-11:30, Tue.
 10:00-11:30  (Gal)
 - Tue.
 14:00-15:30 (Shauli)

+## Projects

+Course projects can be done individually or in pairs (encouraged).
+Students should propose a project that involves applying one of the learning techniques covered in the course to non-trivial data.
+It is allowed and encouraged to use data from your MSc or PhD research.

+Grading criteria for the project: (1) Proper formulation of the learning problem.
+(2) Adequacy of the method to the learning problem (3) Level of complexity and scale of the learning problem (4) Novelty of technical ideas.
+(5) Quality of presentation.

 ## &#x1F535; [List of classes - including lecture slides and videos](https://chechiklab.biu.ac.il/~gal/courses/27504/)